Fiddlehead season is upon us!

 But first, we had to get through tax season.
 And now with crocus finally daring to breathe above the earth’s surface to herald the promise of spring, I’m finally able to take a deep breath myself and focus on creativity again.
 Creativity is a source of therapy with the opportunity to share thoughts with others, as well as explore our individual selves.
 What better time to imbibe in creative freedom than springtime with its sense of renewal and rebirth.

 I have a friend, David Spahr who has written books in which he shares his foraging knowledge.
 He sources most of his food from foraging and puts his harvests together to make inspired meals.
 I’m always impressed.
-I’m not a great forager myself.
+I’m not an expert forager like David.
 Unless, of course, you count foraging in refrigerators for leftovers.
 A talent some in my family admire and which they lack.
 No doubt some of you know exactly how that is.

-Pine needles were a great find for making tea, as well as beechnuts later in the summer.
-Yet another opportunity was for harvesting fiddleheads.
+Pine needles were a great find for making tea, checkerberry leaves for making jelly, as well as beechnuts for snacking on later in the summer.
+I was particularly good at harvesting fiddleheads.

 Proudly I presented my mother with my offering, but I soon became greatly saddened as she informed me of my error.
 No worries!
 She took me for a short walk and taught me what to look for and where to find them most plentifully.
 I learned how to identify them and cut them just so while leaving some for regrowth.
 She cautioned me not to pick an area clean, but to take what was needed and leave the rest.
 Wise words for life through my mother’s eyes.